Wapiti08/Wapiti08.github.io/about.md

 ## Academic Journey

-I am currently pursuing a PhD in Computing Science at the University of Glasgow (2023–2026), supervised by Dr Christos Anagnostopoulos and Prof Jeremy Singer.
+I am Zhuoran Tan, currently pursuing a PhD in Computing Science at the University of Glasgow (2023–2026).

 My research background spans AI security, cyber defence, and graph-based learning, with over six years of experience in research and development related to security analytics, threat intelligence, and trustworthy AI systems.

-I will also join the University of Edinburgh as a Visiting PhD Researcher (Feb–May 2026), collaborating with Dr Marc Juarez on potential AI security.
+I primarily work with Python, Go, and Rust, and I have a strong interest in secure system design and practical cyber defence.
 ---

 ## Research Interests